jenesq/OscarWinner/README.md

 **The final data variables in the combined dataset are**: movieid, title, year, length, budget, rating, votes, r1, r2, r3, r4, r5, r6,  r7, r8, r9, r10, mpaa, action, animation, comedy, drama, documentary, romance, short, month, day, releaseyear, budget($M),       domesticGross($M), worldwideGross($M), awardyear, awardceremony, awardtype, awardWinner, awardnomineename.

-**Exporting dataset** to excel to make sure it is what I want and to use for EDA in Tableau
+**Exporting dataset** to excel to make ensure the inner joins were correct in the SQL script.
+This dataset was also used in addition to my three downloaded datasets for EDA in Tableau.
     write.csv(data, "C:/Users/Jenny Esquibel/Dropbox/Jenny Folder/Data Science Masters/MSDS 696 - Practicum II/CurrentMovieData.xlsx")

 **Data Cleaning**
-I quickly realized I had variables that needed to be converted when I looked at the structure:
+I quickly realized I had variables that needed to be converted when I looked at the original structure.
+Below is the code used to convert the variables:
     str(data)
     data$budget=as.numeric(data$budget)
     data$mpaa=as.factor(data$mpaa)